ANALYSIS-Does drug touted by Trump work on COVID-19? After data debacle, we still don't know

 By Kate Kelland and Alistair Smout

-The renewed research push follows widespread criticism of the quality of data in a study published by The Lancet, an influential medical journal, which found high risks associated with the treatment.
+The renewed research push follows widespread criticism of the quality of data in a study that on Thursday was retracted.
+The article, originally published in influential medical journal The Lancet, had found high risks associated with the treatment.

 The WHO's change of mind is "a wise decision", according to Martin Landray, co-lead scientist on the Recovery trial, the world's largest research project into existing drugs that might be repurposed to treat COVID-19 patients.